wise-agents/wise-agents/GETTING_STARTED.md

 # wise-agents getting started

-# How to resolve dependencies declared in pyptoject.toml
+# How to resolve dependencies declared in pyproject.toml

 1. Create a venv and activate it
 ```